pagkly/Zed/Investopedia3/What's That Commingled Fund Doing in My 401(k) Plan.md

 A commingled fund is a portfolio consisting of assets from several accounts that are blended together.
 Commingled funds exist to reduce the costs of managing the constituent accounts separately.

-Commingled funds are a type of, and are sometimes referred to as, [pooled funds](https://www.investopedia.com/terms/p/pooledfunds.asp).
-Although the term can be used generically as in, "a mutual fund uses a [commingled](https://www.investopedia.com/terms/c/commingling.asp)\-fund structure," it also refers to a specific type of investment vehicle.
+Commingled funds are a type of, and are sometimes referred to as, [[pooled funds]](https://www.investopedia.com/terms/p/pooledfunds.asp).
+Although the term can be used generically as in, "a mutual fund uses a [[commingled]](https://www.investopedia.com/terms/c/commingling.asp)\-fund structure," it also refers to a specific type of investment vehicle.
 As it applies to specific investment vehicles, it is one that is not publicly listed or available to individual retail investors.
 Instead, it usually features in retirement plans, pension funds, insurance policies, and other institutional accounts.

 ### Key Takeaways